Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 And it makes me question, like, if we're talking about the Saudi speech in May of President Trump, how do we go from that kind of statement to these kind of policies?

-I mean, are there other people at the State Department?
+Does anybody else, I mean, are there other people at the State Department?
+So,

-the issue is a lot of the personnel problems are still there but at a more it's like it's it's more subtle like an ambassador huckabee to me is still part of that same grouping in terms of the damage it can do in our foreign policy Right.
+Like an ambassador Huckabee to me is still part of that same grouping in terms of the damage it can do in our foreign policy. right?

 And